BasicWolf/archived-concrete-settings/docs/index.rst

    # <class 'bool'>

-The magic behind the scenes is happening in the metaclass :class:`SettingsMeta <concrete_settings.concrete_settings.SettingsMeta>` .
+The magic behind the scenes is happening in the metaclass :class:`SettingsMeta <concrete_settings.concrete_settings.SettingsMeta>`.
 In a nutshell, if a field looks like a setting, but is not explicitly defined (e.g. ``DEBUG = True``), a corresponding instance of :class:`Setting <concrete_settings.Setting>` is created instead.

-We will later discuss the setting creation rules in-depth.
+We will `later <automated_settings_>`_ discuss the setting creation rules in-depth.
 For now please accept that Concrete Settings way of declaring setting is by omitting the ``Setting(...)`` call at all.
-Ideally a setting should be provided a type and documentation as follows:
+Ideally a setting should be declared with a type annotation and documentation as follows:

 .. code-block::